 At the very least, provide a style guide—even if the style guide is as bare bones as font and brand colors.
 Ideally, you will have both wireframes and full user interface designs for mobile and desktop across all page types.

-Once you have gathered them, upload all the creative assets to shared space for full team access and visibility.
+Once you have gathered them, upload all the creative assets to shared space (such as digital asset management software) for full team access and visibility.
 Make sure you’re saving the final versions of these designs in one place, separate from any older versions, so your team is absolutely certain they are referencing the final creative assets.

 When creative is finalized and formally approved by the client, it’s valuable to schedule an internal handoff meeting for the project team; this presents an opportunity for your creative team members to smoothly hand off their work to the development team members.
 It also allows for discussion to ask questions, clear up needs for clarification, and reduce the risk of developer assumptions—an otherwise dangerous game.
 Your “creative team” may not be limited to your UX/UI designers; this may also include a digital strategist to speak for the user journeys, or a content architect to discuss the sitemap.
 Include everyone who contributed to deliverables thus far, which will inevitably play into the development, production, and implementation ahead.